 Spring Hill College is committed to the belief that formation of character is an important part of education.
-Since living in community calls for mutual respect, discipline and self-control, reasonable rules and expectations govern the conduct of our students.
+Since living in community calls for mutual respect, discipline and self-control, reasonable rules govern the reasonable rules and expectations govern the conduct of our students.
 The Code of Conduct, which contains the rules and regulations of the College, is found in the Student Handbook and at badgerweb.shc.edu, under the Campus Life tab on the Policies and Publications page.